Green pigments: Phthalocyanine green

 The dominant green pigment is Phthalocyanine Green G, which is sold under many commercial names.
 It is a synthetic green pigment from the group of phthalocyanines, a complex of copper(II) with chlorinated phthalocyanine.
 It is a soft green powder, which is insoluble in water.
 It is a bright, high intensity colour used in oil and acrylic based artist's paints, and in other applications.

 Chrome oxide and viridian

 Chromium(III) oxide (or chromia) is one of the principal oxides of the element chromium.
 It is the dominant green pigment in industry, with an annual production of 28,000 tons in 1996.

-Viridian is a blue-green synthetic pigment of medium saturation and relatively dark in value, created in the 19th century.
+Viridian is a blue-green hydrated chromium oxide pigment of medium saturation and relatively dark in value, created in the 19th century.
 It takes its name from "Viridis", the Latin word for green.
 It became a particular favourite of the painters Paul Cézanne, Jean Renoir and Claude Monet.